Macroz/search/README.md

 search
 ======

-This is a Clojure library for search algorithms.
+This is a Clojure library for graph search algorithms.

 Although it is certainly not yet industrial strength, it intends to be a performant library, meaning that these algorithms are as fast as good Clojure code can be.
+That journey is only beginning.

 Currently implemented
   - [Dijkstra's algorithm](http://en.wikipedia.org/wiki/Dijkstra's_algorithm)
   - [A*](http://en.wikipedia.org/wiki/A*_search_algorithm)
   - [IDA*](http://en.wikipedia.org/wiki/IDA*)
+  - Make it work

 Planned
   - [Theta*](http://en.wikipedia.org/wiki/Theta*)
+  - Make it fast

 Example
 -------